Abieshek/Soil2PlateAngularApplication/README.md

 # Soil2PlateFrontEnd
+This application is part of a full stack microservice-based enterprise application interfaces with 3 microservices (Soil2PlateCartService, Soil2PlateUserService, Soil2PlateProduceService) VIA REST APIs.
+The microservices themselves use JPA and hibernate to interaface with the SQL backend from which data is stored and pulled.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.
-This product is part of an enterprise application interfaces with 3 microservices VIA REST APIs.
-Those microservices are connected to an SQL backend!

 ## Development server